-\textbf{Challenges and Insights.} While FSL achieves significant improvements by finetuning a VLM on the few-shot labeled data~\cite{liu2025few}, one may naturally expect further improvements by applying well-established SSL methods to finetune a VLM on both few-shot labeled and abundant unlabeled data.
-Surprisingly, such direct approaches underperform FSL methods and even ZSL baselines (\cref{fig:benchmark}), aligning with observations in other work~\cite{zhang2025revisiting}.
-We unveil the root cause: \emph{VLMs produce rather ``flat'' distributions of softmax probabilities} (\cref{fig:diagnosis}A).
-This results in not only zero utilization of unlabeled data (\cref{fig:diagnosis}C) but also too weak supervision signals, preventing effective finetuning (\cref{fig:loss_temp_fixmatch}).
-To address these issues, we present embarrassingly simple techniques: {\em classifier initialization} and \emph{Temperature Tuning}, which significantly improve SSFSL performance (\cref{tab:fixmatch_direct}).
-Moreover, leveraging the VLM’s pretraining dataset as a resource, we retrieve task-relevant examples to further improve SSFSL.
-Note that the retrieved examples are out-of-distribution (OOD) relative to the task-specific training data, and exhibit imbalanced distributions and noisy labels.
-We address these issues with a stage-wise learning strategy.
-Combining the above insights, we present \textbf{S}tage-\textbf{Wi}se \textbf{F}inetuning with \textbf{T}emperature Tuning ({\bf SWIFT}), achieving state-of-the-art (SOTA) SSFSL performance across five benchmarks (\cref{fig:benchmark}).
+\textbf{Challenges and Insights.} Inspired by the significant improvement in FSL by finetuning a VLM on few-shot labeled data \cite{liu2025few}, we explore established SSL methods to finetune a VLM by further utilizing unlabeled data.
+Unexpectedly, such direct adoption underperforms FSL and even ZSL baselines (\cref{fig:benchmark}), aligning with observations in prior work~\cite{zhang2025revisiting}.
+We identify the root cause: \emph{VLMs produce ``flat'' distribution of softmax probabilities} (\cref{fig:diagnosis}A), which results in zero utilization of unlabeled data (\cref{fig:diagnosis}B) and weak learning signals that prevent effective finetuning (\cref{fig:diagnosis}C).
+To address this, we propose an embarrassingly simple technique that uses temperatures to sharpen softmax probabilities, significantly improving SSFSL performance (\cref{tab:compare_sota}).
+Moreover, we retrieve task-relevant open data and employ stage-wise training to mitigate the inherent noise, imbalance, and out-of-distribution (OOD) nature of retrieved data.
+Integrating these insights, our method, \textbf{S}tage-\textbf{Wi}se \textbf{F}inetuning with \textbf{T}emperatures ({\bf SWIFT}), achieves state-of-the-art (SOTA) performance across five SSFSL benchmarks (\cref{fig:benchmark}).